simondparsons/hyperspectral/README.md

 2) Ultimately I want to only use the hacked verison of envi.py when gain conversion is necessary.
-That is now isolated into convert.py (use that to create a new gain-coverted image and then run everything else on that) so we should just be able to call the modified version from that script.
+That is now isolated into convert.py (use that to create a new gain-converted image and then run everything else on that) so we should just be able to call the modified version from that script.